f4exb/dsdcc/Readme.md

   - Input as S16LE samples at a fixed rate of 48kS/s
   - Audio output as S16LE samples at 8kS/s rate directly out of `mbelib` or upsampled to 48kS/s

-**Please note that at the moment this is just a work in progress and it does not actually work**

 <h1>Possible copyright issues with mbelib</h1>

 While DSDcc is intended to be patent-free, `mbelib` that it uses describes functions that may be covered by one or more U.S. patents owned by DVSI Inc. The source code itself should not be infringing as it merely describes possible methods of implementation.
 Compiling or using `mbelib` may infringe on patents rights in your jurisdiction and/or require licensing.
 It is unknown if DVSI will sell licenses for software that uses `mbelib`.